 - Students, parents, and other witnesses will report incidents of alleged bullying or retaliation to any staff member, orally or in writing, in a timely manner.
 Reports may be made anonymously though no disciplinary action may be taken against a student solely on the basis of an anonymous report. - Staff members including, but not limited to, an educator, administrator, school nurse, cafeteria worker, custodian, bus driver, athletic coach, advisor to an extracurricular activity or paraprofessional, who witness or are informed of alleged bullying or retaliation shall immediately report the incident to the principal or assistant principal right away and complete a Student Disciplinary Referral form by the close of the school day (or by the following morning should the incident happen during an after-school activity).
-If an assistant principal receives the report, s/he will immediately inform the principal. - Any principal or assistant principal who receives a report of alleged bullying or retaliation will complete an investigation of the alleged incident within 24 hours of having received the report, including meeting(s) with involved students and witnesses. - If the incident includes a possible criminal offense, the Malden Police Department will be notified immediately. - If the allegations of bullying or retaliation are substantiated, the principal or assistant principal will determine the appropriate disciplinary response, which may include mediation, detention, suspension (in or out-of-school), or expulsion.
+If an assistant principal receives the report, s/he will immediately inform the principal. - Any principal or assistant principal who receives a report of alleged bullying or retaliation will complete an investigation of the alleged incident within 24 hours of having received the report, including meeting(s) with involved students and witnesses. - O If the principal has a reasonable basis to believe that criminal charges may be pursued against the aggressor, the Malden Police Department will be notified immediately in a method to which the Malden Police Department and District agree. - o If the allegations of bullying or retaliation are substantiated, the principal or assistant principal will determine the appropriate disciplinary response, which may include mediation, detention, suspension (in or out-of-school), or expulsion (depending on the surrounding circumstances).
 The principal or assistant principal will also complete an Incident Report detailing: 1) his/her findings, 2) the disciplinary response, 3) actions that will be taken to prevent further acts of bullying or retaliation, and 4) the procedures and supports that will be used to restore a sense of safety for the target, as necessary.
-The principal or assistant principal will attach any related Student Disciplinary Referral form that s/he has received to his or her Incident Report. - The parents of the aggressor will be notified. - The target's parent/guardian will be notified, and to the extent consistent with state and federal law, notify them of the action taken to prevent any further acts of bullying or retaliation. - Repeated incidents of bullying by a student will result in more severe disciplinary actions. - The administrator will notify parents/guardians of the action(s) taken to prevent any further acts of bullying or retaliation. - The administrator/principal will provide strategies for protection for a person who Reports bullying - Provides information during an investigation of bullying reprimand, suspension, or termination depending on the severity of the incident.
+The principal or assistant principal will attach any related Student Disciplinary Referral form that s/he has received to his or her Incident Report. - O The parents of the aggressor will be notified. - O The target's parent/guardian will be notified, and to the extent consistent with state and federal law, notify them of the action taken to prevent any further acts of bullying or retaliation. - o Repeated incidents of bullying by a student will result in more severe disciplinary actions. - O Depending on the factual circumstances, Malden Public Schools may provide counseling or referral to appropriate services for perpetrators and victims and for appropriate family members of said students. - The administrator will notify parents/guardians of the action(s) taken to prevent any further acts of bullying or retaliation. - The administrator/principal will provide strategies for protection for a person who - Reports bullying - Provides information during an investigation of bullving - Witnesses or provides reliable information about an act of bullying. - Any student who knowingly makes a false accusation of bullying or retaliation shall be subject to disciplinary action, which may include a warning, detention, or suspension (in or out-of-school). - If any aggressor of bullying is a staff member, appropriate disciplinary actions will be taken and may include a reprimand, suspension, or termination depending on the severity of the incident. - The Malden Public Schools will take actions to restore a sense of safety for a victim and assessing that victim's needs for protection. - If an incident of bullying or retaliation involves students from more than one school in or outside the district, the